unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 How application server developers solved it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fast answer: they generally does not solve/care it
+Fast answer: they generally do not solve/care it

 Serving static files or proxying (the main activities of a webserver) is generaly a fast, non-blocking (very deterministic under various points of view) activity.
 Instead a webapplication is way slower and havier, so,  even on moderately loaded sites, the amount of sleeping processes is generally low.